wfaugust/wfaugust.github.io/_pages/3experience.md

 **Hefei National Laboratory for Physical Science at Microscales, Hefei, China** 2012 - 2014

-·    Analyzed a large amount of data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries
+·    Analyzed the data from the characterization of crystalline materials to identify the high performance of innovative anodes for lithium-ion batteries